 Select the instances that you want to restart.

-At the top right-hand of the page, click the Start button to restart the instances.
+At the top right-hand of the page, click Start play_arrow to restart the instances.

 For more information, see Restarting an instance.

 Creating a snapshot of SAP HANA